JasperZhang121/Vaults/Programming Languages/Java/18. Annotation/@JsonProperty.md

 ### Purpose of `@JsonProperty`

-1. **Custom JSON Property Name:** It allows you to map a field in a Java object to a different name in the JSON object.
+1. **Custom JSON Property Name:** It allows you to <mark style="background: #ADCCFFA6;">map a field in a Java object to a different name in the JSON object</mark>.
 This is particularly useful when the field name in Java does not match the desired JSON property name.

 2. **Handling Null Values:** You can also use it to define default values or control how `null` values are handled during serialization.